codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 ### View deployment (Timeline) history for applications
 Review the deployments for a specific application in the Products dashboard.

-1. In the Codefresh UI, from the Ops in the sidebar, select **Products**.
+1. In the Codefresh UI, from the sidebar, select **Products**.
-1. In the Environment column with the application you require, click the application name to view deployment history.
+1. In the Environment column with the product you require, click the context menu and then select **Application info > Timeline** to view deployment history.

 {% include
 	image.html